mirfire/Secret-Notes/content/Characters/Myself.md

 **[[Wist]]** : I tried to put my past away.
 Forget what I have seen, what I have felt.
 But the memories stayed.
 I earned a threepence.

 **[[Setre]]** : I tried to explore my past, make amends.
 Some of it was kept, some of it was sold.
 None of it made me rich.
-I earned a sixpence.l
+I earned a sixpence.

 ## My New Life